thepaqui/matrices_for_OpenGL/README.md

 So go have fun with extreme amounts of boilerplate!
 All in all, yous should avoid using "*naked*" matrices.

+⚠️ WARNING: OpenGL uses row-matrices, so you WILL have to transpose them, either yourself or you can let OpenGL do it for you.

 And remember!
 For model matrices, use the SRT order:
 - Scaling